What Is the Elder Abuse Suspicion Index© (EASI)?

 Growing awareness has led to greater efforts to help identify and report elder abuse.
 Early abuse interventions, preventive services, and effective screening tools help stop elder abuse and neglect.
 The Elder Abuse Suspicion Index© (EASI) is one such effort.

-However, older adults and their loved ones don't need to face these challenges alone.
+But victims of elder abuse and their loved ones don't need to face these challenges alone.

 How Does the EASI Work?

-The six questions are as follows:
+The six EASI questions are as follows:

 - Have you relied on people for any of the following: bathing, dressing, shopping, banking, or meals?